-Annually, over 20,000 people visit the emergency room because of carbon monoxide poisoning.
-This colorless, odorless gas is known as the silent killer because it’s virtually undetectable without a carbon monoxide detector.
+Annually, over 20,000 people go to the emergency room due to carbon monoxide poisoning.
+The odorless, colorless gas is called the silent killer because it’s virtually undetectable without a carbon monoxide detector.

 Carbon monoxide, as specified by the CDC, is produced by fireplaces, boilers, furnaces, stoves, and gas ranges so it only makes sense that carbon monoxide poisoning climbs during the heating months when people are trying to keep their homes heated.
-To help keep your family safe, Peitz Service Experts Heating & Air Conditioning is here with a couple tips to safety heat your home.
+To help keep your family safe, Peitz Service Experts is here with a couple tips to safety warm your home.

 - Place a CO detector on each floor of your home and swap out the batteries annually.

-- Keep all potential sources of combustion, such as bedding, paper, or clothing, a distance over three feet away from space heaters, stoves, furnaces or fireplaces.
+- Keep all potential sources of combustion, such as bedding, paper, or clothing, a distance over three feet away from fireplaces, furnaces, stoves, or space heaters.

-- Before igniting a fire in the fireplace, be sure to check to ensure the chimney damper is open and unclogged.
+- Before igniting a fire in the fireplace, always check to confirm the chimney damper is open and unobstructed.

-- Do not leave portable heaters or fireplaces neglected.
+- Do not leave portable heaters or fireplaces alone.
 Turn off space heaters and ensure all embers in the fireplace are totally extinguished before going to bed or leaving home.

 - Space heaters should always be situated on the floor, and on a hard, nonflammable surface, like ceramic tile.
-Keep children and furbabies away from space heaters.
+Keep kids and furbabies away from space heaters.

-- When buying a new space heater, buy a model that turns off automatically if the heater tumbles over.
+- When purchasing a new space heater, purchase a model that turns off automatically if the heater tumbles over.

 - Don’t use a stove to warm your home.